dhkim83/TicTacToe/README.md

 WDI project 1: "Tic Tac Toe"

 I would like to thank Nhi Tran, Adam Schuld, and Mavis Zeng for their awesome supports and suggestions on my coding for this project.
-You guys teached me so much!
+You guys teached me a lot!

 Note: I still can't connect with firebase.
 Will have to work on later.